 Another popular superfood now heavily sought after to relieve inflammation is elderberry.
 One study of over 300 air travellers revealed that when those who took an elderberry extract capsule thrice a day when they were sick recovered faster and experienced less severe cold and flu symptoms.

 A cup Red Elderberry ($5.50) from Dal.komm Coffee, or Elderberry & Echinacea ($3.40) from Pink Fish will support your immune health, given elderberry’ nutritional value of being both low in calories and rich in vitamins and minerals.
-The superfruit may also help to improve heart health as it boasts three types of flavanols, which are naturally occurring compounds in plants with antioxidant properties.
+The superfruit may also help to improve heart health.
+It boasts three types of flavanols, which are naturally occurring compounds in plants with antioxidant properties.

 Happily for gastronomes, a moderate amount of red wine has research-backed potential to lower the risk of heart disease as well.
 This is because of the particularly rich plant compounds such as resveratrol that are present in grape skins.
-It is the resveratrol content of red wine, which ferments with the skins, that is believed to benefit the heart by preventing the formation of blood clots and inflammation.
+It is the resveratrol content of red wine, which ferments with the skins.
+It’s believed to benefit the heart by preventing the formation of blood clots and inflammation.

 Pinot Noir, with the highest concentration of resveratrol, is said to have the most health benefits.
 Check out the range of reds at Burnt Ends Cellars for wine delivery islandwide in Singapore.
 It’s running a promotion now where you get 20% off your sixth bottle.

-Head over to The Plattering Co. for a selection of reds, some even in mini sizes to help you with portioning your intake, such the Mini Jacob’s Creek Shiraz Cabernet ($14, 187ml).
-While you’re at it, order a gourmet food and cheese platter—berries, fruit and nuts have indisputable nutritious value, while cheese gives you a calcium hit.
+Head over to The Plattering Co. for a selection of reds.
+Some come in mini sizes to help you with portioning your intake, such the Mini Jacob’s Creek Shiraz Cabernet ($14, 187ml).
+While you’re at it, order a gourmet food and cheese platter—berries, fruit, and nuts.
+These superfoods have indisputable nutritious value, while cheese gives you a calcium hit.
 These platters make great appetisers or sharing desserts for those sticking to a healthier diet.

 Kombucha is definitely making a comeback.
 It’s a 2000-year-old drink that is experiencing a newfound surge in popularity.
 Made by adding scoby, a symbiotic culture of bacteria and yeast, to sweetened tea, it is then left to ferment, becoming fizz-filled, acidic alcohol.
 The bubbly drink contains live probiotic bacteria and a raft of health benefits are claimed, including improved digestion and immune function.
 Heybo, a slow food purveyor, offers organic brews in refreshing kombucha flavours, delivered islandwide: Yuzu Lavender, Strawberry Mint, Jasmine Hibiscus and Lemongrass Ginger Turmeric ($4.90 a bottle).